-- Eligible assets belong to specific industries that have climate benefits (expressed as CO2 emissions avoided), namely renewable energy and collective transports and infrastructure investments; - o Renewable Energies: Investments in the design, construction and installation of renewable energy production units (Hydro, Geothermal, Wind, Solar, Biomass or from any other renewable source of energy). - Collective Transports & Infrastructure (eligible category for the 2015 Positive Impact Bond only): Investments in the design, construction, development and maintenance of public collective transport and collective transport infrastructure. - The selection of eligible assets is made by the Positive Impact Finance team according to internal procedures and is reviewed on a quarterly basis. - Société Générale committed to replace, on a best efforts basis, loans that are repaid early or no longer eligible by other similar Positive Impact Finance assets.
+- To be eligible, assets must have a positive impact on at least one of the three pillars of sustainable development (environment, social and economic development) and provide an appropriate management of the potential negative impacts. - Eligible assets belong to specific industries that have climate benefits (expressed as CO2 emissions avoided), namely renewable energy and collective transports and infrastructure investments; - Renewable Energies: Investments in the design, construction and installation of renewable energy production units (Hydro, Geothermal, Wind, Solar, Biomass or from any other renewable source of energy). - Collective Transports & Infrastructure (eligible category for the 2015 Positive Impact Bond only): Investments in the design, construction, development and maintenance of public collective transport and collective transport infrastructure. - The selection of eligible assets is made by the Positive Impact Finance team according to internal procedures and is reviewed on a quarterly basis. - Société Générale committed to replace, on a best efforts basis, loans that are repaid early or no longer eligible by other similar Positive Impact Finance assets.